larryhastings/big/README.md

 ```

 When `o.method` is called, Python automatically passes in the `o` object as the first parameter
 (generally called `self`).
+But that doesn't happen when `o.Inner` is called.
+(It does pass in
+a `self`, but in this case it's the newly-created `Inner` object.)
+There's just no built-in way
-But there's no built-in way for the `o.Inner` object being constructed
+for the `o.Inner` object being constructed to automatically get a reference to the `o` `Outer`
-to automatically get a reference to the `o` `Outer` object.
-If you need one, you must pass it
+object.
+If you need one, you must explicitly pass one in, like so:
-in yourself, like so:

 ```Python
 class Outer(object):